SigmaHQ/pySigma-validators-sigmaHQ/README.md

 All the data value are in the config.py

-To use a local json verison, you need to put them in a `validator_json` folder visible from the launch directory.
+To use a local json version, you need to put them in a `validator_json` folder visible from the launch directory.

 ## 📜 Maintainer

-This pipelines is currently maintained by:
+This pipeline is currently maintained by:

 * [François Hubaut (@frack113)](https://twitter.com/frack113)
 * [Christian Burkard (@phantinuss)](https://twitter.com/phantinuss)